Loading

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

 Abstract: A form of cybersecurity assault known as phishing involves hostile actors sending messages while posing as a reliable individual or organization.
-Spear-phishing assaults target a particular victim, and communications that pretend to be from someone they know and contain personal information are updated to directly address that victim.
+Spear-phishing assaults target a particular victim, and communications that pretend to be from someone they know and contain personal information are updated to address that victim directly.
 Spear-phishing takes more planning and effort to complete than phishing.
-Because these attacks are so skillfully customized, conventional security frequently cannot stop them.
+Because these attacks are so skillfully customised, conventional security measures often cannot stop them.
 They are consequently getting harder to find.
-The spear phishing emails generally require a sophisticated security protocol, deploying threat detection and response tools.
-There are many research works with newer techniques applied for such systems.
-Most of them use AI, ML algorithms in identifying the threat and taking necessary actions.
-This paper emphasizes the importance of having much more enhanced techniques by means of research & development.
-To start with, the research this work focuses on exploring various detection techniques, where machine learning, natural language processing algorithms are used especially on behaviour analysis, and anomaly detection.
+Spear phishing emails generally require a sophisticated security protocol, including the deployment of threat detection and response tools.
+Numerous research works apply newer techniques to such systems.
+Most of them utilise AI and ML algorithms to identify threats and take necessary actions.
+This paper emphasises the importance of developing more advanced techniques through research and development.
+To start with, this work focuses on exploring various detection techniques, utilising machine learning and natural language processing algorithms, particularly in behaviour analysis and anomaly detection.
 This paper lays a foundation for future research in this area.

 Keywords: Spear Phishing, Social Engineering, Email Analysis, Link Analysis, Email Content Analysis, Attack Detection, Malicious Emails, Fraudulent Emails.